December 1960 Popular Electronics

 "Diamond dust!" he shouted triumphantly as he pointed to gleaming specks sprinkled

-close to the ground, usually in very cold weather.
-Now if they will just move up and
+form close to the ground, usually in very cold weather.
+Now if they will just move

-down through the clouds, we may have some real snowflakes soon.
-Back to the snow machine,
+up and down through the clouds, we may have some real snowflakes soon.
+Back to the

-as Mr. Gruber hoped they would, for soon honest-to-goodness snowflakes began to fall.
+just as Mr. Gruber hoped they would, for soon honest-to-goodness snowflakes began

-They were small and scattered at first, but they rapidly increased in size and frequency;
+to fall.
+They were small and scattered at first, but they rapidly increased in size

-it became necessary to shut off the amplifier and wheel it into the shop.
+and frequency; it became necessary to shut off the amplifier and wheel it into the

 The

-ground, and it was snowing harder than ever; but the ten-o'clock TV weatherman said it
+on the ground, and it was snowing harder than ever; but the ten-o'clock TV weatherman

 The weatherman was wrong, though, very wrong.
 When Jerry was awakened next morning

-scarcely see across the street; and there was a good foot of snow on the ground.
-As soon
+could scarcely see across the street; and there was a good foot of snow on the ground.

-as breakfast was over, he grabbed his snow shovel and headed for Mr. Gruber's house.
+As soon as breakfast was over, he grabbed his snow shovel and headed for Mr. Gruber's

-Carl was already busy cleaning off the old man's walk; and the latter, a scarf tied over
+house.
+Carl was already busy cleaning off the old man's walk; and the latter, a

 "Now these whippersnappers can see what an old-fashioned snow really looks like!"